Safety Measures That Prevent Employee Theft

 Create a Positive Work Environment

-When your work environment supports collaboration, fairness, and recognition and implements clear policies, organizational structure, and communication, your employees will probably remain honest.
-They will feel goodwill toward the company and may be less likely to commit theft and jeopardize the supportive, friendly and healthy environment.
+When your work environment supports collaboration, fairness and recognition and implements clear policies, organizational structure and communication, employees are more likely to remain honest.
+They will feel goodwill toward the company and may be less likely to commit theft that jeopardizes the supportive environment.

 Educate Your Employees